Skip to main content

 filterObjectOptional set of conditions to filter entities that will be evaluated by the scorecard

-rulesObjectThe rules that we create for each scorecard to determine it's level
+rulesObjectThe rules that we create for each scorecard to determine its level

 A scorecard contains and groups multiple rules that are relevant to its specific category, for example a scorecard for service maturity can contain 3 rules, while the production readiness scorecard can contain 2 completely different rules.